diku-dk/futhark-book/language.rst

     map (\n -> 1...n) ns

-Unless the array ``ns`` consisted of identical values, the program would fail at runtime.
+Unless the array ``ns`` consists of identical values, this expression will fail at runtime.

 We can use ``map`` to duplicate many other language constructs.
 For example, if we have two arrays ``xs:[n]i32`` and ``ys:[m]i32`` — that